maidsafe/rfcs/text/0046-new-auth-flow/containers.md

 Whenever an app asks for permissions to act in the users name, it may ask for access to any container, and access to a container for the app itself.
 When this happens the first time, the authenticator creates a container of access information to be shared with the app, encrypted with the randomly created key in which it stores the access - called the `AccessContainer` - and will share its address and decryption key through the authentication protocol.
 This container is owned by the user and the app will only have `read`-rights on it.

-If the app further requested to have its own container, the authenticator must create new an random app-container, grant full access to the container to the app, generate a new random symmetric-key-pair and store all this access information in the apps `AccessContainer`.
+If the app further requested to have its own container, the authenticator must create new an random app-container, grant full access to the container to the app, generate a new random symmetric-key-pair and store all this access information in the app's `AccessContainer`.
 The authenticator must then add link that address to the root container under `_apps/${appId}/@{scope}`.
 We call this the `AppContainer`.

-If the authenticator knows already of the same app without any scope, it should automatically be granted all rights on that `AppContainer`, too, by putting the access information into that apps `AccessContainer`.
+If the authenticator knows already of the same app without any scope, it should automatically be granted all rights on that `AppContainer`, too, by putting the access information into that app's `AccessContainer`.

 The Authenticator must hold a copy of the app key pair to the app container in the `RootKeysContainer`, its `AccessContainer`, the encryption keys as well as the metadata that app asked to gain access with for later reference and to automatise the authentication process should the app ask again.